deepspaceaxolotl/a-little-light-lightbox/README.md

 ```

 ### Gallery
-Set a value for the `data-lightbox` attribute for each desired element to open them all in a gallery.
+Set a value for the `data-lightbox` attribute for each desired element to open them in a gallery.
 ```html
 <a href="image_1.png" data-lightbox="gallery one"><img src="image_1_small.png" alt="Example image 1"></a>
 <a href="image_2.png" data-lightbox="gallery one"><img src="image_2_small.png" alt="Example image 2"></a>
 <a href="https://www.youtube.com/watch?v=[video ID]" data-lightbox="gallery one">A video!</a>
 ```

-Navigation is possible using buttons or previews of the next/previous image on either side (optional, next/previous videos always result in a button), clicking on the image (left third to go back if possible, the rest to go forwards) or using arrow keys.
+Navigation is possible using buttons or previews of the next/previous image on either side (optional, next/previous videos always result in a button), clicking on the image (left third to go back if possible, the other two thirds to go forwards) or using arrow keys.
 On touch-capable devices, navigation is also possible by swiping far enough anywhere on the screen (if the content displayed is a video, the swipe action cannot begin on the video itself).

 Tab navigation is fully supported with a focus trap, and the gallery can be exited by clicking the close button (if present), clicking anywhere outside of the image/video, or using the escape key.

 ### Captions
-Captions can be set for each item using the `data-caption` attribute, which supports HTML tags such as `<br>` or `<i>` and wraps automatically.
+Captions can be set for each item using the `data-caption` attribute, which supports HTML tags such as `<br>` and `<i>` and wraps automatically.
 ```html
 <a href="image_large.png" data-lightbox data-caption="This is <br> a multiline <i>caption</i>"><img src="image_small.png" alt="Example image"></a>
 ```

-### Image alt text
+### Image Alt Text
 When opening an image, you can set its alt text using the `data-image-alt` attribute.
 Otherwise, the script will check for an image within the HTML tag with the `data-lightbox` attribute for its alt text.
-(Of course, if it's not the same image, that alt text might be inaccurate.)
+(Of course, if it isn't the same image, that alt text might be inaccurate.)
 ```html
 <a href="image_large.png" data-lightbox data-image-alt="Larger image"><img src="image_small.png" alt="Example image"></a>
 ```

-### Image srcset
+### Image `srcset`
 Images can have a `srcset` set using the `data-image-srcset` attribute.
 ```html
 <a href="image_large.png" data-lightbox data-image-alt="Larger image" data-image-srcset="image_large.png, image_large_retina.png 2x"><img src="image_small.png" alt="Example image"></a>
 ```

-### Image fallback
+### Fallback Image/Video
-Fallback images which will load if the image linked to in the `href` fails to load can be set using the `data-fallback-image` attribute.
+A fallback image or video which will load if the image/video linked to in the `href` fails to load can be set using the `data-fallback-image` attribute.
 ```html
 <a href="image_large.png" data-lightbox data-image-alt="Larger image" data-fallback-image="image_large_fallback.png"><img src="image_small.png" alt="Example image"></a>
 ```